Foundations of Impact Practitioner Programme

 Focus of the new programme

 We have slowed everything down, simplified and distilled our vision.
-We are focusing on the simplicity and power of impact.
+We are focusing on the simplicity and power of impact and the Three Principles as a complete and comprehensive foundation for everything you need.

 Programme description